 The main function of the notary is to witness a legal proceeding.
-As a witness, the notary must ensure the willingness, competence, and identity of the signer.
-The notary does not validate or legalize the document or guarantee its truth.
+The notary may refuse to notarize if not satisfied of the willingness, competence or capacity, and identity of the signer.
+The notary does not validate or legalize the document nor guarantee its truth.
 It is important to the validity of the witnessed act that the notary be impartial.
 Impartial means:

-- The notary has no financial interest or any other beneficial interest in the transaction.
-The notary has nothing to gain by notarizing.
-Otherwise, suspicion of fraud is thrown upon the whole proceeding. - The notary must not be related to the signer.
-Oregon's law states that a notary may not notarize for their spouse and although Oregon law does not prohibit notarizing for other relatives, it is prudent not to do so.
-It is easy for a court to construe that a notary may gain from a transaction with relatives, particularly in the case of close relatives. - The notary or their spouse may not be named in the document.
+The notary has no financial interest or any other direct beneficial interest in the transaction.
+The notary should have nothing to gain by notarizing.
+Otherwise, suspicion of fraud is thrown upon the whole proceeding.
+Note that the fee to notarize is not considered direct beneficial interest.

+The notary must not be related to the signer.
+Oregon's law states that a notary may not notarize for their spouse, and although Oregon law does not prohibit notarizing for other relatives, it is prudent not to do so.
+It is easy for a court to construe that a notary may gain from a transaction with relatives, particularly in the case of close relatives.

+The notary or their spouse may not be named in the document.
 A party to a legal document is not disinterested in the transaction and therefore is not a satisfactory witness.
 A notary may not notarize their own signature or the signature of their spouse.